ISMPG/Merpian/hqllr-brand.md

 # Etymology & Brand Rationale

-hqllr is derived from the Old Norse word Hǫllr, meaning hall, great house, or guardian.
+Hqllr is derived from the Old Norse word Hǫllr, meaning hall, great house, or guardian.

 In Norse culture, the hall (hǫll) was more than a building: it was the heart of the community — a place of sovereignty, trust, memory, and gathering.
 Chiefs ruled from it, warriors feasted in it, and history was preserved within its walls.